spacetelescope/stpipe/docs/source/model_library.rst

 It is recommended that any `~stpipe.step.Step` (or `~stpipe.pipeline.Pipeline`) that accept an
 `~stpipe.library.AbstractModelLibrary` consider the performance when processing the input.
-It likely makese sense for any `~stpipe.step.Step` that accepts a `~stpipe.library.AbstractModelLibrary` to also accept an association filename as an input.
+It likely makes sense for any `~stpipe.step.Step` that accepts a `~stpipe.library.AbstractModelLibrary` to also accept an association filename as an input.
 The basic input handling could look something like the following: